 3. Research the Topic

-No matter how well a writer knows a topic, there is always research time involved in writing a blog post.
+No matter how well a writer knows a topic, there’s always research time involved before they actually start writing the blog itself.

-Whether an expert on the topic searches for competitors’ posts to ensure the post they write is better or the expert looks for current statistics to include in the post, the truth is very few posts are ever written without some type of research.
+Whether an expert on the topic searches for competitors’ posts to ensure the post they write is better or the expert looks for current statistics to include in the post, the truth is quality content is seldom written without some type of research.

 For beginner bloggers or topic novices, the research time could be hours.